gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/README.md

 I do not agree with the "ref \<name\>" formatting, I've been following this site as formatting reference, [UML Sequence Diagrams](https://www.uml-diagrams.org/sequence-diagrams.html ), and the author does not seem to use that type of formatting while portraying ref frames.

 I do agree with the rectangles after execute.

+#### Further Review
+**Author** : Diogo Antunes (67763), 4/12/2025 10:25

+The return arrows have not been added for synchronous messages.
+Paste Schematic seems to be missing a diagram?
+Unless it's a subheading.

+The diagrams with repeated logic contain a collective explanation, which is reasonable.
+However, I think for cases where the messages aren't methods, that there should be an explanation message saying what they are (so that there's an explanation for potential mismatches with the class diagrams).

+The entity ``ResetEvent`` is something I didn't personally include, since it merely serves as a kind of "tag" for the event system.
+Given its appearance in the sequence diagram, it also doesn't seem to be particularly relevant here as an entity.

 ## Test specifications
 [Test Specifications](US1%20Test%20Case%20Specifications.md)
 ### Review